 The University of Michigan's workforce includes some employees who work at home or from another off-site location, work out of state or outside of the United States, as well as non-U.S. citizens who work outside of the country.

 This page directs managers and staff members who work remotely to forms and information needed to ensure they are up to date in terms of telecommuting agreements, benefits, taxes and more.
 Remote work guidelines are applicable to all employees who are required, or request, to work at a remote location.

 Employees must have employment authorization for each proposed work location.
-Note that for individuals who are not “United States workers,” e.g., H-1B, TN, E-3 or J-1 status-holders, a change or addition of employment location (including permission to work remotely) may result in the need to update the individual’s immigration record or the filing of an amendment petition with USCIS.
+Note that for individuals who are not “United States workers,” e.g., H-1B, TN, E-3 or J-1 status-holders, a change or addition of employment location (including permission to work remotely from within the U.S.) may result in the need to update the individual’s immigration record or the filing of an amendment petition with USCIS.